sallar/top-tweets/README.md

-Farsi Favorites
+Twitter Top Tweets
 ===
-A simple Node.js app that fetches top Persian tweets on twitter and retweets them.
+A simple Node.js/Express/MongoDB app to retweet best tweets written in a specific language.

-## Install & Run
+## Install
-Install dependencies:
+To Install, first modify `source/app/config.js` then install dependecies:

+    $ sudo npm install -g pm2
     $ npm install
-Install PM2 globally on your machine:

-    $ sudo npm install -g pm2
-Run the app with pm2
+Then run the app:

     $ cd source/
     $ pm2 start search

-## Test
+## Tests
-To be written.
+To be added.

 ## License
 This software is released under the [MIT License](http://sallar.mit-license.org/).